How to Get Your Boat Battery Ready for Spring

 - You can rent or borrow a load-testing device or other equipment to determine your battery's health.

 - Your battery vendor or an electrician will have additional tools and can help diagnose battery problems.

-Finally, consult North American Clean Energy's article "5 Things to Look For In Your Next Battery" to make sure you select the right battery for your boat.
+Finally, consult North American Clean Energy's article "5 Things to Look For In Your Next Battery" to ensure you select the correct battery for your boat.